saadsaifse/intro-to-AI-hackathon/4. Ethics in AI/Tutorial.md

 <img src="https://media1.s-nbcnews.com/j/newscms/2019_19/2847376/190506-face-recognition-small-crimes-main-kh_af209030008a39ab916bb89809b55c04.fit-2000w.jpg" width="500">

-**Read the following articles, and write which approach you would endorse if you were the mayor of the city you currently live in and try to explain why.**
+**Choose and read one of the following articles, and write which approach you would endorse if you were the mayor of the city you currently live in and try to explain why.**

 * [One Month, 500,000 Face Scans: How China Is Using A.I. to Profile a Minority](https://www.nytimes.com/2019/04/14/technology/china-surveillance-artificial-intelligence-racial-profiling.html)
 * [How facial recognition became a routine policing tool in America](https://www.nbcnews.com/news/us-news/how-facial-recognition-became-routine-policing-tool-america-n1004251)